 Pael's mom was always a monster.
 The Etherwind made her look human for a time..The potions of Cure Corruption reverted her back to her true form.

 - Which is why you can have 10 year old 'Old Persons'.
 However, they don't change anything else about a persons attributes, so that 10 year old 'Old Person' will still be very spry.

 - Live birth is no longer an option.

 - Or, birth could be a gift from the Gods.
 They could sense the desire to have a child, and since natural birth is now impossible, gift you with a child/gene.

 - This is the only way mental skills can be transferred.

 Eyth of Infidel is an exiled god

 - Eyth Terre is a fallen civilization worshiped by the Yerles.
 He is marked as of infidel and he blesses water on unclaimed altars and he is powerless to oppose them.
 If he had a technology aspect before then Mani stole it from him.
-The treaty ground always has one open altar.
+The treaty ground always has one open altar in the base game.
 Perhaps he angered the other gods into teaming up on him.
 Say being responsible for the origin of ether.

 - Whether it just the brain, or the rest of the body as well...